ineventhorizon/mTSP/README.md

 }
 ```

-The grading system will checkout your `solution.json` file and will calculate its cost function.
+The grading system will checkout your solution.json file and will
+calculate its cost function.
 Of course the solution must be valid.
+Some
-Some sanity checks will be performed.
+sanity checks will be performed.
+Any solution violating one of the rules
-Any solution violating one of the rules will be rejected by the scoring system.
+will be rejected by the scoring system

 Other than that, we will run your program on the server.
 The solution that your program will find/produce will be saved into a json file too (same format).